ibm-watson-iot/iot-python/samples/bluemixZoneDemo/README.md

 #Bluemix Zone Demo
 Sample application demonstrating how to send events to the cloud from a device and process them in an application.
-The application demonstrates one approach to delegating access to sensor data in the IOT Foundation to users of an backend application utilising an IOT Foundation API key.
+The application demonstrates one approach to delegating access to sensor data in the IOT Foundation to users of a backend application utilising an IOT Foundation API key.

 See the demo application running live: http://iot-demo.mybluemix.net/